 If your computer is a pre-2012 model then it is most likely to have a conventional HDD, which is now > 5 years old and has a 50% chance of failing as well as slowing down due to age and an accumulation of old programs, utilities and old operating systems.

 You have two choices, replace the drive with another conventional HDD or upgrade to an SSD.

 Upgrading or adding an SSD (Solid-State-Drive)

 Solid State Drives (SSDs) have no working parts so you can read and write data to and from them very quickly.
 Think of them as a very large USB Thumb drive or Flash Drive.
 They use the same technology.

 SSD‘s range in size from 120 GB to 3000 GB (3 TB).
 Most commonly pre-installed HDD are 250 GB to 1 TB in size.
-Current prices (March 2018) for SSD’s range from $389 installed.
-If you wish to keep your existing HDD, a small additional SSD can be added just for booting up or the entire disk can be replaced.
+Current prices for SSD’s range from $167 installed.

 - iMac Upgrades – Apple iMac Upgrades

 - Macbook Air Upgrades – Apple Macintosh Upgrades